nikitavoloboev/sol-pay/tasks.md

 - error handling
   - send transaction but user has no money
 - connect Hanko auth to Go backend to authorise requests
-- count how many users bought this product
 - if transaction succesfull, `products_bought` has to be updated
   - `user` who bought product. can access `files` of the product
 - potentially add other types